 3. Best Time of Day to Walk With Baby

 Also, look for a stroller with adequate ventilation.
-The Ergobaby 180 Stroller has roll-up panels that reveal full mesh sidewalls.
-This helps to keep air circulating and prevented your baby from overheating when they nap on your walk.
+Watch for fabrics that keep air circulating and prevent your baby from overheating when they nap on your walk.

 4. Benefits of Taking Baby for a Walk